 Will has been dragged into a lot of drama from a young age and had no one to help him cope with it.
 For this alone, I think he’s even stronger than Jacob.
 Will’s nature seems to be that of a protector (he protects animals, he protected Kami’en, he protects Clara); he doesn’t seem to live for adventure like his brother Jacob does.
 They are both so different.

 Jacob risked his own life to save Will, but much of this motivation came from a sense of duty rather than love.
-That’s why he even gets tired at some point (We tried.
+How could i believe elseways since Jacob also saved Orlando despite the fact that he was a competitor..?
+Maybe that’s why he even gets tired at some point (We tried.
 Chanute is right.
 Will’s not a child anymore.
 He decided to come here.
 Maybe he wants the jade back.
 Maybe he wants to take revenge on the Fairy.
 What do I know?).
 These two guys simply do not share a strong bond, and it’s quite obvious.
 There’s constantly this feeling of burden that governs Jacob’s relationship with his younger brother.
 The only “affectionate” picture we can find about them two, is when Jacob remembers Will following him everywhere “like a puppy”.

 Both Jacob and Nerron calls Will a puppy.
 Maybe the world(s) has simply got a bit too accustomed to high levels of testosterone and everything else is considered weakness.
 I wish Will surprises all.
 Again and again.
 I wish Will would teach everyone a lesson of strength and dignity, against all odds.
 And I wish everybody sees and feels his pain.